Whose Knowledge Matters

 - Examine how citizen-based knowledge relates to the design and delivery of urban strategies and projects.

 - Work collaboratively with citizens and policy-makers to explore how that knowledge could more effectively inform and influence policy processes.

 - Value different knowledge about urban developments through collaborating on an exhibition which represents citizens’ expertise about the places in which they live.

-The research is based on a case study of planning processes in Greater Manchester.
-We will be using a series of mapping techniques to trace the process of developing spatial planning frameworks across Greater Manchester and within specific neighbourhoods.
-This will involve reading documents, undertaking interviews, holding focus groups and attending events.
-We will then work collaboratively to produce visual representations of processes, issues and ideas about spatial planning.
-These will be co-curated into an exhibition.
-The exhibition is part of the research itself, creating a space in which we can differently value citizen expertise and reflect on how local expertise is represented in spatial planning.
+The research was based on a case study of planning processes in Greater Manchester.
+We used a series of mapping techniques to trace the process of developing https//pocketoption.com.pk across Greater Manchester and within specific neighbourhoods.
+This involved reading documents, undertaking interviews, holding focus groups and attending events.
+We then worked collaboratively to produce visual representations of processes, issues and ideas about spatial planning.
+These were co-curated into an exhibition.
+The exhibition itself formed part of the research, creating a space in which we can differently value citizen expertise and reflect on how local expertise is represented in spatial planning.

-With additional funding from Mistra Urban Futures, we have twinned with a Swedish research project on 'The Impact of Participation', which maps the scope, form and impacts of citizen dialogues within the urban planning process in three Swedish city-regions of Gothenburg, Stockholm and Malmo.
+With additional funding from Mistra Urban Futures, we twinned with a Swedish research project on pocketoption.com.pk/, which sought to map the scope, form and impacts of citizen dialogues within the urban planning process in three Swedish city-regions of Gothenburg, Stockholm and Malmo.